ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 As we vary the value of this threshold, we can actually draw a curve -- a precision-recall curve.

 ## Accuracy Isn't Helpful
 Classes are very imbalanced.
 You may get 99.99% accuracy for a search algorithm by predicting (or retrieving) nothing.
 In object detection, there are an infinite number of bounding boxes you could predict.
-If there is only one object, predicting nothing, you would have great accuracy.
+If there is only one object (great imbalance), by predicting nothing you would have great accuracy.
 In IR, for any query, almost all documents in a corpus are not relevant.
 The true negatives (which can measure in the billions) are the things we don't care about, and which we can ignore in precision/recall.

 ## Information Retrieval (IR)